-Emergency transportation for the seriously ill or injured may be arranged through Campus Police (-5434 or 911).
+Emergency transportation for the seriously ill or injured may be arranged through Campus Police (x-5434or 911 from campus phones or 575.835.5555 from a private telephone/cellphone).

 Health Insurance, Fidel Center

 By the Affordable Care Act, all students are responsible for maintaining health coverage throughout their studies at Tech.
 International students must notify the International office of any changes to that coverage.